lauraaconcari/ADM_HW3/README.md

 ## Contents
 * __`main.ipynb`__:
 	> A Jupyter notebook which provides the solutions to all research questions.
+	> In some cases github is not able to render the interactive map in the RQ4.
+[Here](https://nbviewer.org/github/lauraaconcari/ADM_HW3/blob/main/main.ipynb) is a rendered version of `main.ipynb` to view the working map.

     ### 1. Data collection